netscaler/netscaler-helm-charts/examples/citrix-cpx-with-ingress-controller/README.md

 kubectl create secret generic admlogin --from-literal=username=<adm-agent-username> --from-literal=password=<adm-agent-password>
 ```

-|Note: If you have installed container based `adm-agent` using [this](https://github.com/citrix/citrix-helm-charts/tree/master/adm-agent) helm chart, above step is not required, you just need to tag the namespace where the CPX is being deployed with `citrix-cpx=enabled`.
+|Note: If you have installed container based `adm-agent` using [this](https://github.com/netscaler/netscaler-helm-charts/tree/master/adm-agent) helm chart, above step is not required, you just need to tag the namespace where the CPX is being deployed with `citrix-cpx=enabled`.

-2. Deploy NetScaler CPX with CIC using helm command:
+2. Deploy NetScaler CPX with NSIC using helm command:

 ```
 helm install cpx citrix-cpx-with-ingress-controller--set license.accept=yes,analyticsConfig.required=true,analyticsConfig.distributedTracing.enable=true,analyticsConfig.endpoint.service=<Namespace/ADM_ServiceName-logstream>,ADMSettings.ADMIP=<ADM-Agent-IP_OR_FQDN>,ADMSettings.loginSecret=<Secret-for-ADM-Agent-credentials>,analyticsConfig.transactions.enable=true,analyticsConfig.transactions.port=5557
 ```
 |Note: For container based ADM agent, please provide the logstream service FQDN in `analyticsConfig.endpoint.service`.
 The `logstream` service will be running on port `5557`.

-#### Analytics Configuration required for COE
+#### Analytics Configuration required for NSOE

-If NetScaler CPX needs to send data to the COE for observability, then the below steps can be followed to install NetScaler CPX with ingress controller.
-CIC configures NetScaler CPX with the configuration required.
+If NetScaler CPX needs to send data to the NSOE for observability, then the below steps can be followed to install NetScaler CPX with ingress controller.
+NSIC configures NetScaler CPX with the configuration required.

-Deploy NetScaler CPX with CIC using helm command:
+Deploy NetScaler CPX with NSIC using helm command:

 ```
-helm install cpx citrix-cpx-with-ingress-controller --set license.accept=yes,analyticsConfig.required=true,analyticsConfig.timeseries.metrics.enable=true,analyticsConfig.timeseries.metrics.port=5563,analyticsConfig.timeseries.metrics.mode=prometheus,analyticsConfig.transactions.enable=true,analyticsConfig.transactions.port=5557,analyticsConfig.distributedTracing.enable=true,analyticsConfig.endpoint.server=<COE_SERVICE_IP>,analyticsConfig.endpoint.service=<Namespace/COE_SERVICE_NAME>
+helm install cpx citrix-cpx-with-ingress-controller --set license.accept=yes,analyticsConfig.required=true,analyticsConfig.timeseries.metrics.enable=true,analyticsConfig.timeseries.metrics.port=5563,analyticsConfig.timeseries.metrics.mode=prometheus,analyticsConfig.transactions.enable=true,analyticsConfig.transactions.port=5557,analyticsConfig.distributedTracing.enable=true,analyticsConfig.endpoint.server=<NSOE_SERVICE_IP>,analyticsConfig.endpoint.service=<Namespace/NSOE_SERVICE_NAME>
 ```

 ### NetScaler CPX License Provisioning
 #### Bandwidth based licensing

-By default, CPX runs with 20 Mbps bandwidth called as [CPX Express](https://www.citrix.com/en-in/products/citrix-adc/cpx-express.html).
+By default, CPX runs with 20 Mbps bandwidth called as [CPX Express](https://www.netscaler.com/platform/cpx-container).
 However, for better performance and production deployments, customer needs licensed CPX instances.
-[NetScaler ADM](https://www.citrix.com/en-in/products/citrix-application-delivery-management/) is used to check out licenses for NetScaler CPX.
+[NetScaler ADM](https://docs.netscaler.com/en-us/citrix-application-delivery-management-service/) is used to check out licenses for NetScaler CPX.
 For more detail on CPX licensing please refer [this](https://docs.netscaler.com/en-us/citrix-adc-cpx/current-release/cpx-licensing.html).

 For provisioning licensing on NetScaler CPX, it is mandatory to provide License Server information to CPX.
 This can be done by setting **ADMSettings.licenseServerIP** as License Server IP.
 In addition to this, **ADMSettings.bandWidthLicense** needs to be set true and desired bandwidth capacity in Mbps should be set **ADMSettings.bandWidth**.
 For example, to set 2Gbps as bandwidth capacity, below command can be used.